SuperFola/blog/content/posts/qmk_macos_sonoma.md

 Make finished with errors
 ```

-But I had a toolchain, see brew search results:
+But I had a toolchain (thus a standard library and a `assert.h` somewhere, see brew search results:

 ```
 brew search avr-gcc